Kevin255091/Skyline-Problem/Readme.md

 ./skyline < Input.txt
 ```

-The output result is identical to the content in the file "Output.txt".
+The output result should be identical to the content in the file "Output.txt".

-The following is the command to run the Python scripts properly.
+The following is the command to run the Python scripts.

 To show the building lines, type